qtumproject/documents/en/qtumrepo/README.md

 ### Centos/Fedora/Redhat

-Tested on Centos 7, Fedora 30.
+Tested on Centos 7, 8 and Fedora 30.
 Other releases should work fine as well.

 https://rpmrepo.qtum.info